eraofchaos/eraofchaos.github.io/index.md

 **Wiki update**

+[Faction Altar for 2021](https://eraofchaos.github.io/FactionAltar/) - Complete Faction Altar with drop units/souls and drop chance.
+Click on "Faction Altar Drop Details" to see more.

 Thanks for your activity.
 We have **3.6k unique users**, about **30K visitors per week** from **86 countries**.
 Due to technical limitation on github (we have about 4000 pages on wiki), we should split wiki for each language.
 After it, DE/FR/RU/IT/ES languages would be updated to current game state.